Community

 We Promote Inclusivity and Social Justice

 The most disadvantaged and powerless people in our societies are likely to be worst affected by rising fuel and food prices, resource shortages, and extreme weather events.
-We want to increase the chances of all groups in society to live well, healthily, and sustainable livelihoods.
+We want to increase the chances of all groups in society to healthy and sustainable lives.
+For more on Environmental Justice, see CCEA here.

 We Adopt Self-Organization and Decision-Making at the Appropriate Level